 B2B Video and Display channels introduced

 As a result of my PPC efforts and the new B2B initiatives, revenue increased by 166% and ROAS increased by 64%.

 There was a significant increase in branded traffic as a result of the display advertising through the B2B campaigns.
 Branded revenue increased by 111% as a result of the increase in awareness.

 Esteban Martinez is a founder of Addicted 2 PPC.

 He is a highly passionate marketer with a strong focus on understanding consumer data and user behavior.
 Esteban states that aligning customer demand and brands USP is paramount in successfully achieving customer acquisition and lead generation .

 Addicted 2 PPC is a data-driven digital marketing agency, servicing clients across the UK with focus on helping businesses grow though paid advertising and proven marketing tactics to increase inbound leads, sales and revenue.

 Supermetrics hands down.
-With more digital channels being added into the marketing mix, it’s essential for companies to be able to see all of their data in one central view.
+With new digital channels being added into the marketing mix every month, it’s essential for companies to be able to see all of their data in one central view.
 Supermetrics really excels in this and allows for great visibility on what is work and what needs optimising.

 It supports over 50 different data sources, integrates with Google sheets, Data Studio and Excel to name just a few and my personal favourite, it can even schedule daily updates and email your team.